LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Learning Optimal Pigovian Tax

 \section{Learning Optimal Pigovian Tax}

-In this section, LOPT will be introduced in detail.
-As illustrated in Figure~\ref{fig:tax_planner}, it contains two major components: 1) a centralized agent called {\em{Tax Planner}} is proposed to allocate the Pigovian tax/allowance for each agent within a functional percentage formulation; 2)a reward shaping structure based on the learned tax/allowance allocation policy is established to make each agent's social cost visible, and further to alleviate the social dilemmas.
+In this section, LOPT will be explained in detail.
+As illustrated in Figure~\ref{fig:tax_planner}, it comprises two major components: \textbf{(1)} A centralized agent called {\em{Tax Planner}} that learns to allocate Pigovian tax and allowance rates by maximizing the long-term global rewards; \textbf{(2)} A reward shaping mechanism based on the learned tax/allowance allocation policy that internalizes each agent's externality, thereby aligning individual incentives with social welfare and effectively addressing social dilemmas.

-LOPT is proposed to learn the Optimal Pigovian Tax reward shaping in \eqref{eq:shaping} to make each agent's social cost visible.
-The Pigovian tax rewards can be reshaped as follows:
+LOPT is designed to learn the Optimal Pigovian Tax reward shaping described in \eqref{eq:shaping} to internalize each agent's social cost.
+The Pigovian tax rewards is reformulated as:

 Pigovian tax reward shaping within percentage tax/allowance is formulated as: